openedx/docs.openedx.org/source/educators/migration_wip/16_manage_live_course/bulk_email.rst

   recipients you selected who were enrolled in the course (and had activated their user accounts) when you sent the email message.

-  Note that the **Total number of enrollees** shown in enrollment data in Insights includes all currently enrolled learners, regardless of account activation status, and as a result can be different than this "out of" number.

 If the "recipients" and "out of" numbers are the same, the message reads "Message successfully emailed for 13457 recipients" instead.